-SMART syndrome, a catchy acronym for the otherwise unwieldy stroke-like migraine attacks after radiation therapy, is an uncommon delayed complication of cerebral radiation therapy.
+SMART syndrome, an acronym for stroke-like migraine attacks after radiation therapy, is an uncommon delayed complication of cerebral radiation therapy.

-Patients usually present years after radiation therapy with prolonged stroke-like episodes with associated neurological dysfunction.
-These episodes have associated headache and are often preceded by an migraine-like aura 1-2.
-Occasionally patients may also present with seizures.
+Patients usually present years after radiation therapy (6-30 years in a case series) with seizures and subacute stroke-like episodes with symptoms such as hemiplegia, aphasia, and hemianopia 6.
+These episodes have been associated with headaches and are often preceded by a migraine-like aura 1-2.